dannsam/xenko-docs/manual/animation/set-up-animations.md

     }
 ```

-This script looks for an animation component on the entity where you attach it, and plays the "Walk" animation.
-This means it looks for a key with the name "Walk" in the Animations dictionary under the animation component where you added your animation clips in the previous step.
+This script looks for an animation with the name "Walk" under the animation component on the entity.

-### Use the prebuilt **AnimationStart** script
+### Use the pre-built **AnimationStart** script

 Xenko includes a pre-built **AnimationScript** script.

 ![Select an entity](media/animations-setup3.png)

+To use this script:

+1. Choose **Add asset > Scripts > Animation Start** and give it a name.

+2. Recompile the project.

-Choose **Add asset > Scripts > Animation Start** and give it a name.
-Then recompile the project and add the script as a new component on your entity.
-It will appear with the name you assigned.
-The script offers to load one or more animations when it's run the first time, adding them to the list of playing animations of the entity.
+3. Add the script as a new component on your entity.

+The first time the animation runs, it offers to load one or more animations, adding them to the list of playing animations on the entity.

 You can edit the script and expand the properties.
-Refer to the Animation component API for the full list of options.
+For the list of options, see the [AnimationComponent API page](xref:SiliconStudio.Xenko.Animations.AnimationComponent).

 ## See also